-School action plus involves external support for students who need specialist support above and beyond that provided by the school learning support department.
-These specialist sessions can be run at school during the school day or externally after school depending on scheduling and the type of specialist support needed.
-As these sessions are run by external specialists, there are charges for this kind of support.
+Sometimes we will provide advice about seeking external support for students who need specialist support above and beyond that provided by the school Learning Support Team.
 If external support is required parents are expected to follow the advice and guidance of the school in seeking this type of support at or through one of the various centres.

 British Secondary Learning Support

 El Alsson offers an exclusive Learning Support program that provides a variety of services for our KS3 students.
 After the appropriate assessment in identifying children with particular needs.
 We create a personal profile that informs and monitors progress and support given.
 Many of the services provide educational provisions for a child to succeed within their studies and coping skills.
 We strive to equip each child with additional lessons and one on one support to ensure a formal understanding of what they are learning.
 Math Booster is an extra tutor or lesson based class that students are encouraged to attend in order to improve math scores.
 This class is usually provided within a lunch period so child is not missing any other mandatory classes.
 In addition Learning Support supplies every student with the proper access arrangements which allow every student to receive the appropriate time, equipment and provisions to achieve a smooth testing environment for their specific needs.

 The Learning Support Teachers in KS3 and KS4 & 5 are responsible for ensuring that Access Arrangements for each student is provided as identified by need or more formal assessment by a qualified assessor.
 Evidence of support is collated by the Learning Support Teachers in KS3 and KS4 & 5 and referral made to a qualified specialist assessor for external examinations.
 Working alongside the Examinations Officer and Head of Centre the Head of Learning Support ensures that all documentation and evidence needed for application to external examination boards is updated regularly.